For many personal injury cases, it is clear there is one party to blame for the accident.

 Simply put, if you are more at fault than the other party you will bar yourself from recovering damages.

-Let the Texas Personal Injury Attorneys at The Zimmerman Law Firm Fight For Your Case
+Contact the Texas Personal Injury Attorneys at The Zimmerman Law Firm for a 100% Free Consultation

-Dealing with contributory vs comparative negligence can be complicated, especially if you are in a comparative negligence state such as Texas.
+Dealing with contributory and comparative negligence can be complicated, especially if you are in a comparative negligence state such as Texas.

 If you were in an accident and are considering a personal injury lawsuit in Texas, consult with an experienced personal injury attorney before proceeding.